9/27/25

 Insomnia

 Tired of counting sheep like it’s your second job?
 Instead of staring at the ceiling all night, try natural remedies for insomnia like chamomile tea or lavender oil.
-They calm your mind, relax your body, and quickly puts you to sleep.
+They ease your mind, relax your body, and helps you fall asleep.

 1. Chamomile Tea

-A study concluded that Chamomile doesn’t just help you fall asleep—it also makes it easier to stay asleep by reducing those annoying wake-ups in the middle of the night.
+A study concluded that Chamomile doesn’t just lulls you to sleep—it also makes it easier to stay asleep by reducing those annoying wake-ups in the middle of the night.

-Think of chamomile tea as your bedtime whisperer: warm, soothing, and just enough to convince your body that the day is done.
+Chamomile tea is like your bedtime whisperer: warm, soothing, and just enough to convince your body that the day is done.
 Add a cozy blanket, dim the lights, and you’ve got yourself a natural recipe for better sleep.

 2. Lavender